-Every year, ISIF Asia launches calls for proposals.
-It is extremely important that applicants review the information for each grant category to make sure they are applying for the funding opportunity that better fit their needs and capacity.
+Every year, ISIF Asia launches a call for proposals.
+It is extremely important that applicants review the information provided carefully to make sure they are applying for the funding opportunity that better fit their needs and capacity.

 Innovation and Internet development must be an integral part of all project proposals submitted to ISIF Asia.

-All grant applications received are reviewed by the ISIF Asia secretariat and then evaluated by the according to a detailed and exhaustive evaluation process, based on their compliance with all ISIF Asia objectives and specific eligibility criteria.
+All grant applications received are reviewed by the ISIF Asia secretariat and then evaluated by a Selection Committee according to a detailed and exhaustive evaluation process, based on their compliance with all ISIF Asia objectives and specific eligibility criteria.

 Grant applications received by email will not be processed.
-No additional information can be filed after the closing date.
+No additional information can be filed after the closing date unless is requested by the Selection Committee.

 Once a grant application has been submitted, the nominated email contacts will receive an automatic confirmation message.
 If you do not receive a confirmation message please review your spam filters, and contact the ISIF Asia secretariat before attempting to submit your proposal again.
 If you have problems accessing the online grant application form please contact the secretariat.